 Focusing on outside readers will chiefly affect two parts of the Introduction:

-- It will increase the General Background’s breadth.
+- It will increase the motivation’s breadth.
 For an insider audience, you might begin with a summary of known techniques or approaches to solving a specific problem in your field.
 For a more general audience, you might start with a higher-level motivation for the problem you are solving.
 How does it fit into the broader research goals of your field?

 Breadth, length, and comprehensiveness of the Introduction are highly dependent on your specific field and on the journal or conference you submit to.
 Analyze successful papers from your target venue and aim for a similar level of generality.